 Behavioral Health Administrator

 Ashley has been in the behavioral health field for the last 6 years.
 She has a strong passion for helping people achieve their personal and mental health goals.
 She has worked with children and adults from a wide variety of backgrounds and with all types of behavioral and emotional concerns.
 As the behavioral health administrator, Ashley is here to make sure you get the best service and care while you are with us.
-She is here to guide you towards the right program, connect you with resources, provide high-quality referrals, and come up with the best plan to for you and your family’s needs.
+She is here to guide you towards the right program, connect you with resources, provide high-quality referrals, and come up with the best plan for you and your family’s needs.
 Ashley is here to help with any questions you might have.

 Lance Lary, MA, LAC, NCC

 Lance provides individual and group counseling in an LGBTQ+ affirmative environment.
 He says “I treat LGBTQ+ clients with respect and dignity and affirm that they are just fine the way they are.”
 As a member of the community Lance can empathize with navigating the daily struggles as an LGBTQ+ person.

 Lance has worked with individuals across the life-span (children to adults) to solidify a healthier self-identity.
 He has assisted clients with anxiety, depression, self-esteem/self-image/body image, communication, motivation and relationship issues.
 Lance has experience helping individuals diagnosed with Autism spectrum disorder explore their gender identity in both individual and group settings.

 Lance uses a combination of theoretical orientations to assist clients but does focus on a client-centered approach.
 He believes that success in therapy comes from the client taking an active role in their own treatment.
 Through this approach a client should be able to help with their own growth and development, reduce their distressful feelings, increase their openness to new experiences, and build self-esteem.
 His goal is for clients to positively define themselves and to ultimately embrace themselves as the special and unique individual they are.